 The September 11, 2001, terrorist attacks in the United States (including the deployment of U.S. troops to Afghanistan) and the conflict in Iraq reinforced the Administration's desire to decrease the U.S. deployment in the Balkans.
 The number of troops in KFOR has declined from about 38,000 in June 2002 to roughly 18,000 today, with the U.S. contingent falling from 5,500 to 1,800.
-Although the NATO has agreed to terminate its Stabilization Force in Bosnia and turn over peacekeeping duties to the EU, no such changes are contemplated thus far in Kosovo, reflecting the less stable nature of the situation in Kosovo.
+Although NATO has agreed to terminate its Stabilization Force in Bosnia and turn over peacekeeping duties to the EU, no such changes have been agreed to for Kosovo, reflecting the less stable nature of the situation in Kosovo.